All students learn the academic and personal skills they need to be truly prepared for postsecondary success and able to pursue their dreams.

 High Tech High is renamed Mastery Charter Schools and moves to Old City to the newly renovated Lenfest Campus.

-Mastery is selected to turn around Pennsylvania’s second-most violent middle school, Shoemaker Middle School.
+Mastery is selected to turn around Philadelphia’s second-most violent middle school, Shoemaker Middle School.

 Mastery is chosen to turn around Pickett Middle School, one of the lowest performing schools in the city.